 ILP Volunteers have the chance to call this country home for a semester

 There are about a dozen of other adventures you’re excited to experience in Uganda, but here’s the breakdown of what a visit to this Conservation Centre is all about:

 - Hang Out With Elephants, Giraffes, Cheetahs and More

 - Getting To The Centre

-In a country once ravaged by poaches and dictators, an orphanage was initially built for injured and animals in need of help, which was later turned into a zoo: The Entebbe Zoo.
-However, with so much political instability, many of the animals were neglected and died, until the country got back on its feet and the government stepped in.
+In a country once ravaged by poachers and dictators, an orphanage was initially built for injured animals in need of help, which was later turned into a zoo: The Entebbe Zoo (named after the city it's located in).
+However, with so much political instability, many of the animals were neglected and unfortunately died.
+Later though, once the country got back on its feet, the government stepped in.

-On a visit, you’re welcomed to help out with feedings, joining the cheetahs for a walk (or run!), and saying “hi” to one of the rarest birds in all of Uganda.
+On a visit, you’re welcome to help out with feedings, join the cheetahs for a walk (or run!), and say “hi” to one of the rarest birds in all of Uganda.

 Hang Out With Elephants, Giraffes, Camels, Cheetahs and More

 The Wildlife Centre sits on quite a bit of land to help mimic the wildlife and natural habitat of chimpanzees, white rhinos, giraffes, monkeys, leopards, a couple of cheetahs, lions, zebras, buffalos, warthogs and a few others.

 Most residents were rescued by the Uganda Wildlife Authority.
 Some are taken from people who tried to keep them as pets or were saved from poaching.
 Others were orphaned.
 All able animals are returned to the wild as soon as possible.